Note: Nonuniqueness of generalized quantum master equations for a single observable

-The structural difference between the master equations we have commented on in this note is not limited to a system of two states.
+The structural difference between the master equations--arising from projections and conservation laws--is not limited to a system of two states.
 While our point is most striking for a TLS, differences can also appear for general $D$-level systems whenever the conservation of total population allows for the reduction of one additional dof.
 It is important to remember that the memory kernels associated with different projectors are not independent from each other.
 While time-nonlocal and complicated, relations like \nnref{eq:f0-f-identity}{Eq.~(}{)} show that the memory kernels contain information in common about the underlying unitary dynamics.
-This information comes from dynamical constraints, the presence of which is explicitly ignored by the projection operations.
+This information comes from conservation laws, the presence of which is explicitly ignored by the projection operations.
 Thus, our intuition is that different evolution equations can arise depending whether one imposes constraints or projects out dofs (see Ref.~[\onlinecite{Note2}]).
-The ambiguity this presents forces us to conclude that there is no guarantee of a unique generalized quantum master equation to describe the reduced dynamics of an observable.\\
+Thus, there is no guarantee of a unique generalized quantum master equation to describe the reduced dynamics of an observable.
+We note that a related observation have been made about Markovian quantum master equations.~\cite{Levante1995} \\

+{ }{\bf Supplementary Material}: See supplementary material for 1) a quick derivation of the Nakajima-Zwanzig equation with generic projection superoperators; 2) a general demonstration of how inhomogeneous terms in the Nakajima-Zwanzig equation appear if conservation laws are explicitly imposed; 3) a generalization of the time-nonlocal relation \nnref{eq:f0-f-identity}{Eq.~(}{)} for $D$-level systems; and 4) details on the two-level system example. \\

 { }{\bf Acknowledgements}: This work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract No. DEAC02-05-CH11231, within the Physical Chemistry of Inorganic Nanostructures Program (KC3103).
-The codes that support this study are available from upon reasonable request.
+The codes that support this study are available from upon reasonable request. \\